Do you consider yourself a foodie?

 9 Moules farcis à la Sètoise – mussels stuffed with sausage and cooked in a tomato and white wine sauce.

 10 Eau-sel is an old-style recipe; it is relatively rare to find it on a menu.
-Turbot and sea robins are poached in a salty broth and served along with boiled vegetables and aioli.
+Turbot and sea robins are poached in salty broth and served along with boiled vegetables and aioli.

 11 Zézettes de Sète are sweet biscuits made with flour, white wine and vanilla essence, and shaped like a cigar.
 In the late 1970s, Gaston Bentata began baking these cookies that reminded him of his North African roots.